I.e., E.g., Etc.

 Specific vs. General*

-In Chicago style, the abbreviations i.e. and e.g. are always spelled with periods, and they are always followed by a comma.
-In formal prose, their use is limited to parentheses, notes, and tables; outside of those contexts, they are usually spelled out (but in English).
-See CMOS 6.51 and 10.4.
+In Chicago style, the abbreviations i.e. and e.g. are always spelled with periods; they are normally followed by a comma but preceded by either an opening parenthesis, a semicolon, or a dash.
+In formal prose, their use is limited to parentheses, notes, and tables; outside of those contexts, it is usually best to spell them out (but in English).
+See CMOS 6.54 and 10.4.

 When the singular form of a noun ending in “s” is the same as the plural (i.e., the plural is uninflected), the possessives of both are formed by the addition of an apostrophe only.